ubsuny/QiskitNature_EnergyLevels/README.md

 ### III.
 The ground state solver

-Since we alreday defined the molecular system, we then need to define a solver, which is the algorithm through which the ground state is computed.
+Since we alreday defined the molecular system, we then need to define a solver, which is the algorithm through which the ground state is computed[[9]](https://qiskit.org/documentation/nature/tutorials/03_ground_state_solvers.html).
 Let’s first start with a purely classical example: the NumPy minimum eigensolver.
 This algorithm exactly diagonalizes the Hamiltonian.
 Although it scales badly, it can be used on small systems to check the results of the quantum algorithms.

 ```python
 from qiskit.algorithms import NumPyMinimumEigensolver